Create a new user by clicking New at the top of the users table.

 Note that this requires the admin password for the access service (-uaccess-admin:password).

 If you don't know the Access service's admin password, you can reset it using the Access service's

-bootstrap.creds file by following the instructions under Preparing the Credentials File while populating it with:
+bootstrap.creds file by following the instructions under Preparing the Credentials File in the JFrog Access User Guide while populating it with: